Ge0metr1/Numerical_Algebra_Course_Report/README.md

+# Course design
-# This repository aims to solve the one-dimensional Possion equation with Dirilchlet boundaries by iterative methods like Jocobi,G-S,SOR.
+This repository aims to solve the one-dimensional Possion equation with Dirilchlet boundaries by iterative methods like Jocobi,G-S,SOR.